circuithub/atmosphere/README.md

 # Routing Model

-Atmosphere consists of two entities: ```rainMaker```'s and ```rainCloud```'s
+Atmosphere consists of two entities: ```rainMaker``` and ```rainCloud```

-* ```rainMaker```'s dance to make it rain -- they submit jobs because they want work done.
+* ```rainMakers``` dance to make it rain -- they submit jobs because they want work done.
-* ```rainCloud```'s actually release water -- they perform the work because a job was received.
+* ```rainClouds``` actually release water -- they perform the work because a job was received.

 You can control how work is distributed in the atmosphere by understanding the routing rules:

-1. ```rainCloud```'s register for the job types they want to handle by specifying which types and which functions should be invoked when work is received for that job type.
+1. ```rainClouds``` register for the job types they want to handle by specifying which types and which functions should be invoked when work is received for that job type.
 2. Atmosphere distributes jobs among all ```rainClouds``` registered for that job in a round-robin fashion (least recently tasked gets the next job).
 3. ```rainClouds``` can only process one job *of each job type* at a time.
 If you have I/O intensive tasks this works extremely well.
 If you have compute intensive tasks this does not.
-See the section at the end on computer intensive tasking to learn how to employ atmosphere effectively with CPU-heavy workloads.
+See the section at the end on compute intensive tasking to learn how to employ atmosphere effectively with CPU-heavy workloads.
 4. Atmosphere does not distribute jobs to busy ```rainClouds```.
 A cloud is busy if it is currently processing a job of the *same type* as the job trying to be scheduled.
 5. If a ```rainCloud``` crashes or is shutdown, any tasks that have not yet completed are re-queued and go the next available cloud following the rules above.
 This happens automatically (no action is necessary on the part of the developer).